jimniels/blog/_drafts/2014-07-03-logos-in-focus.md

 I kind of just naturally started using images in the prototyping stage, especially because I wanted this site to be accessible and what's more accessible than a simple <img> tag?
 This led me to think, “I'll just create two big sprites (normal and retina) of all the logos and their respective blurred representations.”
 However, in doing so, I ran into an issue I had not previously encountered: on iOS there is an image size limit because the iPhone/iPad only have so much working memory.
 Because I was planning on having lots of logos, this resulted in a *gigantic* sprite which loaded fine on desktop but broke when I tested it on my phone.
 Then it hit me: why not use SVGs!

 A great advantage to using SVGs is that you can blur them on the fly in the browser using SVG filters.
 For older browsers that don’t support SVG filters, I would just load an image for each logo and its blurred variations.
-To do this, I check the browser’s support for SVG filters using Modernizr and then display the logo by loading the supported file type as a background image using CSS.
-For example:
+Initially I though this would be simple.
+I could check the browser’s support for SVG filters using Modernizr and then display the logo by loading the supported file type as a background image using CSS, like this:

     .svg-filters .logo {
         background-image: url(nike-logo.svg);